tebeco/alexdarbyshire.com/content/posts/self-hosted-website-with-hugo-docker-and-cloudflare-tunnels/index.md

 ![image](18-cloudflare-note-tunnel-token.png)

-Click next and add a host for our domain, we will need to repeat this for our www subdomain (or use a ANAME record if you are keen)
+Click next and add a host for our domain, we will need to repeat this for our www subdomain (or use an A record if you are keen)
 ![image](19-cloudflare-add-a-public-hostname.png)

 ![image](20-cloudflare-add-a-public-hostname-details.png)